kno2502/amazon-associates-link-builder/readme.txt

 You can search products using keywords in any supported country, but you have to join the Associates Program in those countries separately to be able to do this.
 For example - If you are a blogger in UK interested in linking to Amazon.com (US) site, then you will first need to join the Amazon Associates Program in US to be able to search for products on Amazon.com site.

 == Changelog ==

-= 1.1.3 - December 14, 2016 =
-* Testing Template Save Issue 2 - Please DO NOT UPDATE

-= 1.1.2 - December 14, 2016 =
-* Testing Template Save Issue 1 - Please DO NOT UPDATE

-= 1.1.1 - December 14, 2016 =
-* Testing Template Save Issue - Please DO NOT UPDATE

 = 1.1 - December 13, 2016 =
 * Fix: Rendering of search results in Apple Safari browser.